dabeng/OrgChart/README.md

     <td>Possible values: "parent", "children" and "siblings".
 Specifies the desired relation to return.</td>
   </tr>
 </table>

-The returning object will have the next structure:
+The returning object will have the following structure:
 ```js
 {
   "exist": true|false,  //Indicates if has parent|children|siblings
   "visible":true|false,  //Indicates if the relationship nodes are visible
 }
 ```

 #### .orgchart('getRelatedNodes',$node,relation)
 This method returns you the nodes related to the specified node
 <table>